Spain

 The route takes you on a vast array of ever-changing terrain from forest singletrack to rocky mountain trails, ancient drovers’ roads and 4×4 tracks, as well as asphalted back lanes.

 Travelling through mountainous areas will demand a good level of fitness and solid bike-handling skills to get the most enjoyment out of the tour (even on the e-bike departures).
 We’d expect all riders on this tour to have mountain biking experience, and be confident taking on the technical terrain and challenging nature of a grade 4 holiday.
+Given the natural environment of these trails, even experienced riders who are confident on grade 4 terrain are likely to find occasional short sections of very rocky and technically challenging terrain where they will consider dismounting and pushing.

 There is an option to use an e-MTB on this holiday.
 If you are interested in riding an e-MTB on this holiday please click here for more information.